ibm-cloud-docs/FileStorage/working-with-snapshots.md

 1. Click your storage volume and scroll to the **Snapshot** section to see the list of existing snapshots.
 2. Click **Actions** next to a particular snapshot and click **Delete** to delete the snapshot.
 This deletion doesn't affect any future or past snapshots on the same schedule as there's no dependency between snapshots.

-Alternatively, you can delete a snapshot through the SL CLI.
+Alternatively, you can delete a snapshot through the SLCLI.
 ```
 # slcli file snapshot-delete --help
 Usage: slcli file snapshot-delete [OPTIONS] SNAPSHOT_ID